A Non-Gaussian, Nonparametric Structure for Gene-Gene and Gene-Environment Interactions in Case-Control Studies Based on Hierarchies of Dirichlet Processes: Introduction

 \section{{\bf Introduction}}

-In spite of much research on gene-gene interaction, including genome-wide association studies (GWAS), it has become increasingly clear that gene-gene interaction alone is insufficient for explaining most complex diseases.
-Accounting for relevant environmental factors in the study independently of the genetic factors is not sufficient either -- biomedical research points towards the importance of interactions between genes and the environment in explaining complex diseases.
+Thanks to intense research on gene-gene interaction, including genome-wide association studies (GWAS), it has become increasingly clear that gene-gene interaction alone is insufficient for explaining most complex diseases.
+Investigating environmental factors independently of the genetic factors is not sufficient either -- biomedical research points towards the importance of interactions between genes and the environment in explaining complex diseases.
 Indeed, according to \ctn{Hunter05} (see aso \ctn{Mather76}), considering only the separate contributions of genes and environment to a disease, ignoring their interactions, will lead to incorrect estimation of the disease proportion (the ``population attributable fraction'') that is explained by genes, the environment, and their joint effect.
 In particular, environmental exposures are expected to influence gene-gene interactions of the individuals.
 A comprehensive overview of gene-environment interaction with various examples is provided in \ctn{Bhattacharya16}.

-Since no simple relationship exists between gene and environment, it is clear that linear or additive models, as are mostly used so far, are inadequate for modeling gene-environment interactions. \ctn{Bhattacharya16} proposed a Bayesian semiparametric model that uses finite mixtures using Dirichlet processes to represent the subject-wise genotype data.
-A hierarchical matrix-normal distribution connecting the mixtures encapsulates the mechanism of induction of dependence among the genes by the environment.
-Additionally, the mixtures have the provision for mutation such that the phenomenon does not affect gene-gene interactions.